sgmurphy/wordpress-plugins/wpforms-lite/readme.txt

 - Fixed: The recent Chrome version for Windows was not displaying the custom scrollbars correctly.
 - Fixed: `wpforms_plaintext_field_value` filter was unavailable since 1.8.5 version.
 - Fixed: The form submission triggered an error on sites with long-term page caching.

-= 1.8.6.4 =
-- Fixed: Term notice was removed under the Stripe Credit Card field when Payment Elements were used.
-- Fixed: An additional spinner appeared when the Setup panel button was clicked again.
-- Fixed: Overflow of `img`, `video`, `canvas` and `svg` tags has been set to `clip` by default, as recommended by Google PageSpeed Insights.

-= 1.8.6.3 =
-- Fixed: The Name field was not clickable with Classic Markup and Base Styles.

 [See changelog for all versions](https://plugins.svn.wordpress.org/wpforms-lite/trunk/changelog.txt).